ferociousfox/React-wk1-2/notes.md

   2. _Parent Elements_ **Always nest elements in a single parent element** ReactDOM.render() can only render a single React element at a time(with nearly as many children as desired).

+## Building an Environment

+  * _Environment_ a combination of project dependencies necessary for their project to functional listed below.
+    * _A Package Manager_ a tool to manage project dependencies. we'll continue to use Node's npm tool to install and manage packages.
+As in JS class we'll save dependencies to a package.json file.
+    * _A Transpiler_ to translate our JSX to ES5 we will use Babel
+    * _A Module Bundler_ to collect source code and dependency code and concatenates it into one big central file.
+This is best practice because it decreases load time and minifies code(further decreasing load time). we will use **webpack** as our module bundler because it has flexible configurations and a development server.

+  * _Setup_
+    1. navigate to app directory and run
+      * $ npm init
+    2. Make a .gitignore file with these listed
+      * .DS_STORE, node_modules, build
+    3. Install our module bundler
+      * $ npm install webpack@3.4.0 --save-dev
+    4. Then install globally (-g)

+  * _Unpacking Webpack_
+      * We require the webpack package and resolve the functionality from the path package at the top of the file.
+The 'path' library is a dependency of Webpack.
+It allows us to resolve file paths. **Resolving a path** is the act of providing a dedicated tool(like the path library) the name of a directory or file, and relying upon it to find the exact path. allowing us to shorten file paths significantly.
+    * _Entry_
+      * within the module we declare an entry specifying the file where the bundling process starts.
+An **entry point** is the file responsible for instructing the module bundler how to build the application.
+    * _Output_
+      * This tells Webpack where to place the bundle file it creates. **Path** points to a directory called 'build'. this is where our transpiled code, bundled source code will reside.
+We call resolve() and pass the directory name('build') and ('dirname'). **File name** determines the name of the file containing our bundled code.
+    * _Resolve_
+      * this tells Webpack to locate files with specific extentions.

+* _Babel_